DPlayer234/houston-tools/README.md

 The board ID is used database-side to identify the board globally.
 As such, the board ID must be unique _globally_, not just per guild.
 Moving a board to another channel or emoji may have side effects but it won't break the scores.

 The board emoji must either be a unicode emoji or "&lt;name&gt;:&lt;id&gt;", i.e. "wowie:1305835613790146631".
 The board emojis must be unique per guild.
 Unicode emojis are matched exactly, while custom emojis are matched by ID.
 The bot must be able to post to the channel.
+You may also specify multiple emojis for the same board by specifying a list.

 The board channel is not required to be unique and multiple boards may use the same channel.